How much does it cost?

 - the urgency of the work

 How to get a fair quote

 The best way to get a fair quote is to provide as much information as possible about your job including the total word count, the audience, the deadline and any special requirements.
-A fixed price quote can only be provided after reviewing the material to be edited, not just one page or one chapter.
+A fixed price quote can only be provided after reviewing all the material to be edited, not just one page or one chapter.